Hi-Angel/notes-backup/pipewire.md

 * Create a virtual source: `pactl load-module module-null-sink media.class=Audio/Source/Virtual sink_name=my-source channel_map=front-left,front-right`.
 To use it later you can link a real microphone `capture` to `input`s of the virtual micro, and then to actually listen to the sound use `capture`s of the virtual micro.

 Later, ports of each modules can be connected with others or with applications by either using graphical frontend *(for example `qpwgraph`)*, or with `pw-link`.
 Use `pw-link -o` and `pw-link -i` to see available nodes.

+# Changing properties in runtime

+`wpctl status` shows a shorter list of objects *(apps, devices, etc)*, a `pw-cli list-remotes` may be more detailed.
+From either output you need the number, that's the object ID.
+Let's say the ID is `75`

+Then, to list params use `pw-cli dump 75`, and look for section titled `params:`.
+Chose one you're interested in, let's say it's `Spa:Enum:ParamId:Props`.

+Then, to list props use `pw-cli enum-params 75 Spa:Enum:ParamId:Props`

+Then, examples of a property modification *(use JSON)*:
+* `pw-cli set-param 75 Spa:Enum:ParamId:Props '{"Spa:Pod:Object:Param:Props:channelVolumes" : [0.031, 0]}'`
+* `pw-cli set-param 75 Spa:Enum:ParamId:Props '{"Spa:Pod:Object:Param:Props:softMute" : true}'`

 # Researching issues